brooklynrail/brooklynrail-platform/content/events/2020/07/brooke-kamin-rapaport-lauren-haynes-and-ken-lum-with-joachim-pissarro-and-helen-lee.md

       (2018, Penn State University Press) is co-authored with David Carrier, following Wild Art (Phaidon, 2016).
 Joachim is also a Consulting Editor of the Brooklyn Rail."
+  - person: lauren-haynes
+    event_bio: "Lauren Haynes is the Curator of Contemporary Art at Crystal Bridges Museum of American Art and Curator of Visual Arts at the Momentary in Bentonville, Arkansas.
+Haynes was co-curator of the 2018 Crystal Bridges’ exhibition The Beyond: Georgia O’Keeffe and Contemporary Art and is co-curator of the 2019 exhibition Crystals in Art: Ancient to Today.
+      Haynes is currently leading the curatorial team working on the forthcoming iteration of State of the Art, scheduled to open at both Crystal Bridges and the Momentary in February 2020.
+Prior to joining Crystal Bridges in October 2016, Haynes spent nearly a decade at The Studio Museum in Harlem.
+      As a specialist in African-American contemporary art, Haynes curated dozens of exhibitions at the Studio Museum and contemporary art institutions in New York.
+Haynes was a 2018 Center for Curatorial Leadership fellow.
+Haynes is co-curator of the inaugural Tennessee Triennial for Contemporary Art taking place across Tennessee in 2021. "
 poets: []
 date: 2020-08-06 13:00:00 -0500
 end_date: 2020-08-06 14:00:00 -0500